BriceChivu/Products_damage_claims/README.md

 Now let's take a look at the number of claims.
 <img src="https://github.com/BriceChivu/Products_damage_claims/blob/main/Pictures/Number%20of%20claims%20Tableau.png" width="995" height="528">

-We can see that the Skin Care and Make Up are again the top 2 product types in terms of number of claims.
-However, the difference between them is lesser, which leads us to validate our earlier assumption of Skin Care product being expensive.
+We can see that Skin Care and Make Up are again the top 2 product types in terms of number of claims.

 At the top right graph, one can note that the number of claims is fairly evenly distributed (at least compared to the claims value graph from earlier). <br/>
 When looking at the number of claims per SKU (Stock-Keeping Unit, *a fancy word to say 'product ID'*), we can tell that the maximum of claims per SKU is only 11 (out of 270 claims), so not much insight here.